Israel bombs Gaza region where civilians were told to seek refuge, as mediators try to unlock aid

 Officials for Hamas and Israel cast doubt on an immediate opening, saying they were unaware of an agreement.

-U.S. Secretary of State Antony Blinken, who visited Israel for the second time in a week on Monday after a six-country tour through Arab nations, said in Tel Aviv that the U.S. and Israel had agreed to develop a plan to enable humanitarian aid to reach civilians in Gaza.
-There were few details, but the plan would include “the possibility of creating areas to help keep civilians out of harm’s way.”
+Blinken arrived in Israel last Thursday with a full-throated message of unequivocal U.S. support for Israel in its campaign to destroy Hamas.
+But in meetings with seven Arab leaders over the next three days, Blinken’s tone shifted subtly, talking more prominently about the need for humanitarian aid.

+U.S. officials said it had become clear by then that already limited Arab tolerance of Israel’s military operations would evaporate entirely if conditions in Gaza worsened.
+They said that outright condemnation of Israel by Arab leaders would be a boon to Hamas and could encourage Iran, according to four officials who spoke on condition of anonymity to discuss internal administration thinking.
+That prompted Blinken to press Netanyahu on an aid deal.

-Gen. Erik Kurilla, the head of U.S. Central Command, arrived in Tel Aviv for meetings with Israeli military authorities ahead of a Biden visit planned for Wednesday to signal White House support for Israel.
-Biden will also travel to Jordan to meet with Arab leaders amid fears the fighting could spread in the region.
+Biden’s visit to Israel Wednesday will signal the White House’s support for a key ally.
+He will also travel to Jordan to meet with Arab leaders amid fears the fighting could spread in the region.

 Israel evacuated towns near its northern border with Lebanon, where the military has exchanged fire repeatedly with Hezbollah militants.

 Israel said it killed four militants wearing explosive vests who were attempting to cross into the country from Lebanon on Tuesday morning.
-Video from a reconnaissance drone the army shared showed the militants near the border wall before they were targeted, causing an explosion.
 No group immediately claimed responsibility.

-“Whoever approaches the border with Lebanon will be killed,” said Israeli military spokesman Rear Adm.
-Daniel Hagari.

-Israel has warned Lebanon it will strongly retaliate against attacks from across the border.

 Iran’s Supreme Leader Ayatollah Ali Khamenei warned that Israel’s continuing offensive in Gaza could cause a violent reaction across the region.